julienmonai/stock-market-simulator/README.md

 I want to be able to see the gain and loss percentage of my current investments

 I want to be able to set an automated buy/sell request when a stock hits a certain value

+## Phase 2 User Stories

+I want to be able to be prompted to save the current state of my portfolio and stock market to file

+I want to be prompted to continue from the file save or start a new portfolio when the application starts